Mastodon

 Creating an admin account

-After signing up in the browser, you will need to use the command line to give your newly created account admin privileges.
+Registrations are disabled by default in the browser, so you will need to use the command line to create an account with admin privileges.
 Assuming your username is alice:

 RAILS_ENV=production bin/tootctl accounts create \